Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in Fenton, MO

 • Veterans' organizations

-• A domestic fraternal organization operating under the "lodge system," under the condition that the money are used for charity
+• A domestic fraternal organization operating under the "lodge system," as long as the donations are used for charity

-• Cemetery companies
+• Cemetery organizations

-• Any U.S. federal, state, local, or Native governments and subdivisions, as long as the donations are for public use
+• Any government entities, as long as the donations are meant to benefit the public

-• In many cases, a Canadian, Mexican, or Israeli organization, under the condition that the organization meets the criteria for a charity under United States law
+• Often, a Canadian, Mexican, or Israeli organization, under the condition that the organization would qualify as a charity under U.S. law

-If you open a Donor-Advised Fund, you can get a tax reduction by putting money into it now, while still being able to wait to decide how the funds will get distributed in the future.
+If you start a Donor-Advised Fund, you can get a tax reduction by putting money into it now, while still being able to wait to decide how the funds will get distributed in the future.

-When you consult with an experienced financial planner for your tax planning in Fenton, MO|With the assistance of a financial adviser in Fenton, MO, they can help put more money in your pocket now while also setting you up for a financially secure retirement.
+When you consult with a knowledgeable financial adviser for your tax planning in Fenton, MO|With the help a financial planner in Fenton, MO, they can help put more money in your pocket now while also setting you up for a financially secure future.

 Tax Planning for Fenton, MO Business Owners

-• Assess How Your Business Is Structured —
+• Evaluate How Your Business Is Structured —

 • Consider Fringe Benefits For Your Employees —

-You can also set up accountable plans to pay employees back for certain expenses like travel, meals, or entertainment without having to report them as employee income.
+You can also set up accountable plans to pay employees back for certain expenses like travel, meals, or entertainment without counting the reimbursement as income.

 • Have Your Family Work For The Business —

-• Use a Company Vehicle —
+• Buy a Company Vehicle —

 If you and your employees need to drive as part of the normal course of your business, you can subtract transportation costs from your taxable profits.
 You can make the deduction in two ways:

-• Take advantage of the standard mileage rate to deduct 58.5 cents per mile (for January to June in 2022) or 62.5 cents per mile (for July to December in 2022); or
+• Take advantage of the standard mileage rate to deduct 58.5 cents per mile (for January to June in 2022) or 62.5 cents per mile (for the last six months of 2022); or

-• Document your actual expenses, like maintenance, registration fees, and gas, and determine if your deduction would be more than the standard mileage rate
+• Keep a record of your actual expenses, like maintenance, registration fees, and gas, and calculate if your deduction would be more than the standard mileage rate

-• Look into Tax Loss Carryover —
+• Consider Carryover Deductions —

-You're allowed to carryover some deductions into subsequent years.
+If you're not able to make certain deductions this year, you may be able to carry them over into another year.
 These can include a home office deduction, net operating losses, business credits, and capital losses.

 Other services we offer in Fenton, MO include: